 Professor Robert Patterson Discusses H.R.40 Bill, Offers Suggestions for Reparations

 One of the policies Congress put forth to improve the lives of Black Americans is the H.R.40 bill, also known as the Commission to Study and Develop Reparation Proposals for African-Americans Act.
-Robert Patterson, a professor in the Department of African American Studies whose research focuses on Black cultural production, racial politics and the legacies of slavery in the United States, explains why this bill is a positive step towards the creation of a more equitable society.
+Robert Patterson, a professor in the Department of African American Studies whose research focuses on Black cultural production, racial politics and the legacies of slavery in the United States, explains why this bill is a positive step toward the creation of a more equitable society.

 About the H.R.40 Bill